This post may contain affiliate links. Please read our disclosure policy.

 Make the filling

-• In a 1-quart saucepan, mix sugar and cornstarch; gradually stir in water.
-Cook over medium heat, stirring constantly until the mixture thickens and begins to boil.
-Once thickened, reduce the heat to low.
+• In a 1-quart saucepan, combine the sugar and cornstarch.
+Gradually stir in the water over medium heat, stirring constantly until the mixture thickens and begins to boil.
+Reduce the heat to low.

-• Pour the filling over the pie crust.
+• Pour the filling over the baked crust.

 Make the meringue

-• Beat the egg white and cream of tartar with an electric mixer on medium-high speed until foamy, about 2 minutes.
+• In a clean, dry bowl, beat the egg white and cream of tartar with an electric mixer on medium-high speed until foamy, about 2 minutes.

-• Bake until the meringue is golden brown, 8-10 minutes.
+• Bake for 8 to 10 minutes, or until the meringue is golden.

 Notes